 |Homepage Ralph Häussler||

 Chronology is absolutely essential.
-As we have seen, the word 'Celts' (Κελτοί / Celtae / Galli) describes people in pre-Roman times and largely continues to describe the inhabitants of Gaul, Spain, etc. in prior to the Roman conquest.
+As we have seen in part 1, the word 'Celts' (Κελτοί / Celtae / Galli) describes people in pre-Roman times and largely continues to describe the inhabitants of Gaul, Spain, etc. in prior to the Roman conquest.

 Therefore, if we want to understand Celtic religions, any study must start with the pre-Roman Iron Age.